samisbakedham/ethereum-org-website/public/content/about/index.md

 ### 3. ethereum.org is not a typical product website 🦄 {#core-principles-3}

 Ethereum is a big thing: it includes a community, a technology, a set of ideas and ideologies, and more.
-This means the website needs to handle many different user journeys, from “a developer who wants a specific tool” and “a newcomer who just bought some ETH and doesn’t know what a wallet is".
+This means the website needs to handle many different user journeys, from “a developer who wants a specific tool” and “a newcomer who just bought some CNDL and doesn’t know what a wallet is".
 "What is the best website for a blockchain platform?" remains an open question - we are pioneers.
 Building this requires experimentation.

 ## Product roadmap {#roadmap}